joshlk/many_requests/docs_source/welcome.md

-# Welcome to easyget's documentation!
+# Welcome to many-requests's documentation!

 Dead easy interface for executing many HTTP requests asynchronously.
 It has been tested in the wild with over 10 million requests.